 Topics address recently identified current events, skills, knowledge, and/or attitudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.

 This course was designed to be repeated multiple times to improve student proficiency.
-Credit: 3 semester hours
+Three lecture hours per week.